 The Essential Guide to Understanding the RFP Process

-Poor process and suboptimal outcomes are all too common characteristics of bad sourcing events.
 There is light at the end of the tunnel, however.
 Used properly, an RFP can offer both tactical and strategic value.
-Below, we’ll walk you through some of the best practices for RFPs, address critical sourcing questions, and occasionally introduce some levity into what can be dry subject matter.
+Below, we’ll walk you through some of the best practices for your RFP, address critical sourcing questions, and occasionally introduce some levity into what can be dry subject matter.
 One note on terminology.
 We use the words “supplier” and “vendor” pretty interchangeably to refer to a third-party provider of a product or service.
 On the other side of the equation, we tend to use the words “buyer” and “purchaser” to refer to the party that is looking to source the product or service.

-There’s a lot to uncover here so we encourage you to use the table of contents to navigate through The Essential Guide to Understanding the RFP Process Flow.
+There’s a lot to uncover here so we encourage you to use the table of contents to navigate through The Essential Guide to Understanding the best practice RFP Process Flow.

 RFP Process and Steps

 Does your company invest millions of dollars per year or more in products and services that fail to meet ROI targets?
 You are certainly not alone.
 Even organizations that commit to building procurement departments and centers of excellence in support of their sourcing efforts often miss the mark on purchases, resulting in unexpected cost overruns and poor supplier alignment.

 Leading organizations have come to understand that investing in an RFP process that adheres to best practices can yield significant benefits that not only improve ROI, but that can improve outcomes across a variety of measures.
 Developing and dialing in an effective RFP process improves the overall quality of purchasing decisions by allowing buyers to engage in apples-to-apples comparisons across potential suppliers.